sogua1980/cis342/README.md

 - exercise:
     1. try `find / -type d -maxdepth 1` and tell what it does?
     2. try `find / -size +1M` and tell what it does?
-    3. use find to search for all the files under current directory with are smaller than 1 megabytes.
+    3. use find to search for all the files under current directory which are smaller than 1 megabyte.
     4. use find to list all the directories under current directory recursively.
-    5. use find to search for all .c files which are smaller than 1 kilobytes.
+    5. use find to search for all .c files which are smaller than 1 kilobyte.
 - homework:
     1. There are a couple of other commands like "find".
 Test these and describe the difference: "which", "whereis", "locate".
     2. Search the internet for "grep regular expression for US phone numbers" and find a regular expression for finding all file lines that contain a valid US phone number.
 Test it on a sample file and write the command.
 Examples of valid US phone number formats: (315)1234567, 680-123-4567, 7161234567, (585) 1234567, (800)123-4567